webdevjeffus/css-for-sinatra/README.md

 ```

 #### Colors
-We're using a deliberately simple color scheme here&mdash;four shades of gray for our backgrounds and font colors, and a red for links which contrasts well with both light and dark shades of gray.
+We're using a deliberately simple color scheme here&mdash;four shades of gray for our backgrounds and font colors, and two tones of red for links, which contrasts well with both light and dark shades of gray.
 Even so, there are several CSS rules that need to include color properties, so this section _looks_ kind of long.
 That's because I've moved _all_ the rules which specify color to this section, for ease of maintenance.
-This probably isn't how you'd set up a stylesheet for the production version, but it makes this quick-and-dirty stylesheet easier to modify.
+This probably isn't how you'd set up a stylesheet for the production version, but it makes this drop-in stylesheet easier to customize.

 The **html** and **body** rules set up the background-color and font color for the site.
 The **html** background is a medium shade that contrasts with both the dark color of the **header** and **footer**, and the light shade in the **main** element.
 The **body** rule assigns a near-black gray as the background, and a near-white gray as the font color.
 These colors will appear in everything _except_ the **\<main>** element, which is to say the **\<header>** and **\<footer>** elements.
 I've added the **header nav input[type="submit"]** selector to the **body** rule, since we will want the background color for the "Logout" button on our nav bar to match the surrounding header.
-More on the "Logout" button in the "Header Styles" section, below.
+More on the "Logout" button in the ["Header Styles"](#header-styles) section, below.

 The **main** rule sets the light background and dark font color for the **\<main>** element, which includes everything _except_ the **header** and **footer** of the app.